Critical Phenomena in Hadronic and DIS Processes: Deep inelastic scattering

 Notice that while Eq.~(\ref{VdW11}) is sensitive to $b$ (short-range repulsion), it is less so to $a$ (long-range attraction).
-Representative isotherms are shown in this figure, the dark blue line (second from the top) being the critical one, $T_c=8a/(27b)$.
+Representative isotherms are shown in this figure, the dark blue line (second from the top) being the critical one, $T_c=8a/27b$.
 Above this temperature (top line, in pale blue), the pressure rises uniformly with density, corresponding to a single thermodynamical state for each $P$ and $T$.
 For subcritical temperatures, $0<T<T_c$, (red lines), on the contrary, the function $P(n)$ presents a maximum followed by a minimum.
+Below the critical value $P_c$, three density regimes exist.
+The smallest density region lies in the gaseous phase below the spinodal region, while the highest densities lie in the liquid phase, above the spinodal region.
 The coexistence phase can be determined by a Maxwell construction.